FinanceFlowAPI/financial-data-api-documentation/docs/indicators-api.md

 - Sign up to get your API key.
 - Explore the World Economic Indicators API documentation or this repository for details.
-- Test the endpoint with our free plan or unlock full access with a paid plan.
+- Test the endpoint with our Test plan or unlock full access with a paid plan.

 ⭐ Star this repository to support FinanceFlowAPI and stay updated on new features!
 For questions, open an issue or contact [support@financeflowapi.com](mailto:support@financeflowapi.com).